 Dear Fellow South Carolinians:

 We are mindful of our obligation to raise funds in a socially responsible manner and we support responsible play initiatives in our advertising messages.
-Our Marketing expenses are approximately 0.43% of gross sales, down from 0.44% in FY 2019.
+Our advertising expenses at the close of the FY21 (ending June 30, 2021) were approximately 0.38% of gross sales, down from 0.43% in FY20.
 SCEL also strives to be a transparent, well-run business enterprise.
 As a percentage of sales, our operating expenses are the lowest of any lottery in the country with annual sales under $4 billion.
-SCEL’s most recent fiscal year, FY 2020, (ending June 30, 2020) set new records with the following accomplishments compared to FY 2019:
+SCEL’s most recent fiscal year (FY21) set new records with the following accomplishments compared to FY20:

 These figures represent a significant impact on our state's economy.

-While SCEL is NOT responsible for deciding which programs are funded with lottery proceeds, more than 2 MILLION scholarships have been awarded to hardworking South Carolina students since 2002.
-In FY 2020, almost $400 million was appropriated for higher education through scholarships, need-based grants, tuition assistance, and the National Guard Loan Repayment Program.
-In addition to K-12 funding, more than $50 million was provided for Workforce Scholarships and Grants, Workforce Industry Needs Scholarships, Ready South Carolina Direct Training, and high demand job skill training equipment.
+While SCEL is NOT responsible for deciding which programs are funded with lottery proceeds, more than 2.2 million scholarships have been awarded to hardworking South Carolina students since 2002.
+In FY21, more than $469 million was appropriated for higher education for opportunities such as scholarships, need-based grants, tuition assistance, and the National Guard Loan Repayment Program.
+Educational programs for K-12 students also received more than $39 million in lottery proceeds.
+These include the Technology Initiative, K-5 programs and the Educational Accountability Act.
 The education appropriations by the General Assembly will pay dividends for this and future generations.